 Aramark has launched a new name for its higher education division—Aramark Collegiate Hospitality.
 The food management company said it also plans on expanding global flavors and sustainability initiatives this fall.

-As part of those efforts, it will expand its Cool Food Meals, which identifies dishes with a lower carbon footprint by marking them with a badge.
+As part of those efforts, it will expand its Cool Food Meals program, which identifies dishes with a lower carbon footprint by marking them with a badge.
 The badge will appear on more than 350 menu items at participating schools.
 Aramark is also leaning into local purchasing, and in June signed the World Resource Institute’s Cool Food Pledge, through which the company committed to reducing greenhouse gas emissions associated with the food it serves by 25% by 2030.

 In addition to expanding sustainability programs, Aramark said it will broaden its use of global flavors in response to student feedback.
 It is doing so by expanding its La Latina Cocina partnership with celebrity chef Grace Ramirez.
 The program started with pop-ups and takeover stations at 11 schools last year and will expand to 74 campuses this fall.